 Hibachi buffet—this might sound like some strange kind of all-you-can-eat experience, but it’s really not as weird as you think.

-A Hibachi grill buffet refers to a restaurant experience where the diners sit in and watch the chef cooking the meals on an open fire grill.
-Customers are free to take any kind of food and how much they want to take.
+A hibachi grill buffet refers to a restaurant experience where the diners sit and watch the chef cook the meals on an open fire grill.
+Customers are free to take any kind of food and however much they want to take too.

-This delicious dining originated in Japan.
-But nowadays, you can also get some in the US.
+This delicious dining experience originated in Japan.
+But nowadays, you can also get it in the US.

 Some people confuse it with teppanyaki, but these two are, in fact, different.

 Let’s look at what to expect at a hibachi grill buffet.